frontid/dockerizer/README.md

 - Ejecuta comandos de forma transparente en los contenedores.
 - Acceso rapido a contenedores mediante el comando "*expose*"

-## dkiz the dockerizer cli
+## dk the dockerizer cli
 Dockerizer uses a very simple tool to start and stop the projects.
 Aditionaly manages the traefix proxy too.
-To start a project just go to the dockerized dir and run `dkis start` or `dkiz stop` And if you want to stop (or start) the traefik proxy just run `dkiz stop traefik` (no matter the current path you are on).
+To start a project just go to the dockerized dir and run `dk start` or `dk stop` And if you want to stop (or start) the traefik proxy just run `dk stop traefik` (no matter the current path you are on).

 # Requirements
 - Docker > 18.00